Matthewalvarado25/azure-network-protocols/README.md

 Create a Windows 10 Virtual Machine
 - In Azure, browse to "Virtual Machines"
-- Click "Create" then select "Azure Virtual Machine"
+- Click, create then select "Azure Virtual Machine"
 - Under "Resource group", select the resource group you just created
 - Under "Image", select the Windows 10 Pro option
 - Review and create your virtual machine